Spoke Dispatch Route Planner: Review and Alternatives

 - Weekly planning: This is what we call multi-day routing at Routific.
 It allows customers to plan routes up to five weeks ahead NOFOLLOW, and allocate stops automatically to the most appropriate days and times.

 - Return to depot: Optimoroute gives route planners and dispatchers the ability to schedule routes that include trips back to the depot for reloading during the day.
-Circuit and Routific both include a return to depot at the end of a shift, but not during a shift.
+Spoke Dispatch and Routific both include a return to depot at the end of a shift, but not during a shift.

 - Breadcrumb trails: This feature tracks vehicle movements so that dispatchers can compare actual vs planned routes.